Old St Paul's

 As well as being one of the best examples of Gothic Revival architecture in the world, the former cathedral is a repository of many interesting stories, including that of its own survival.
 Having served the Anglican community up to the 1960s, it was threatened with demolition after the new St Paul’s was built one block away.
 Saved, restored and reopened to the public, today Old St Paul’s stands not only as a place of spiritual significance and a venue for special events (including weddings and concerts) but also as a reminder of one of New Zealand's great heritage battles.

 Visitors are welcome to admire the building on their own (with brochures available in French, German, Spanish, Japanese and Chinese) or to book an introductory talk about the building with one of our visitor hosts.
 An interactive exhibition – Read this Building – helps visitors delve deeper into the building’s finer details.
 There’s a gift shop inside, too.

 Within a couple of minutes’ stroll of Parliament Buildings and the National Library gallery, Old St Paul’s is also within easy walking distance of the Lambton Quay shopping district and the capital’s fantastic waterfront.
 It is also close to Katherine Mansfield House & Garden, a fascinating, colonial heritage site with links to the literary world.

 - 34 Mulgrave Street

-- Closed Christmas Day, Good Friday and for short periods during private functions
+- May be closed for short periods during private functions.

-Entry is by donation.
-Guided tours of Old St Paul's: $7.50 per person (please book ahead).
+Entry is by donation for individuals.
+Reservations needed for groups of 10 or more and fees apply.
+Introductory talks of Old St Paul's: $5.00 per person (please book ahead).

 Please understand that surcharges may apply at times of special events.